wrightni/OSSP/readme.md

 * __-v | --verbose__: Display text information and progress of the script.

-### RandomForest.py
+### classify.py
+## (old: RandomForest.py)

-Classified the segmented image (output of Watershed.py) using a Random Forest machine learning algorithm.
+Classified the segmented image (output of segment.py) using a Random Forest machine learning algorithm.
 Training data can be created on a segmented image using the GUI in training_gui.py.

 #### Positional Arguments
 * __input\_filename__: Directory and filename of image watersheds to be classified.